Senior using a walking frame with warm sunlight on hardwood floors

 What Equipment Is Covered?

-Common DME items covered after hospital or rehab discharge include:
+Common DME items covered after hospital or rehab discharge fall into three main categories:

 The Most Important Rule: Ask Before You Leave